mach0/dangerdeep/dangerdeep/modernize-readme.txt

 	DONE in widgets, maybe there are more ways to modernize the widget classes
 8. Removed SDL types and obsolete SDL.h includes
 9. Introduce newer system input event handling and migrate to SDL2
+10. Store sea_objects directly with move semantics, no more pointers, use unique_ptr everywhere possible, const sea_object pointers
+11. Introduced new and faster BV-Tree
 -------------WE ARE HERE-----------------
-10. Store sea_objects directly with move semantics, no more pointers, use unique_ptr everywhere possible, const sea_object pointers
-11. Fix viewmodel app
+12. Fix viewmodel app
 ------------ MOST GLOBAL CODE IMPROVEMENTS UP TO HERE, HERE COME GAMEPLAY/INTERNAL STRUCTURE IMPROVEMENTS ------------------------
-12. add new sensors (test if they work!!!) needs test program.
+13. add new sensors (test if they work!!!) needs test program.
-13. Divide code into separate libraries better (partly done)
+14. Divide code into separate libraries better (partly done)
 ------------ MODERN ADVANCED RENDERING AND I/O HERE --------------------------------------------------
-14. Finally adjust rendering
+15. Finally adjust rendering
 	maybe we can adjust all the display classes to use the new kind of interface references but uses old rendering code... problem is a name conflict! model/mesh/texture are already used THIS IS THE TOUGHEST CHANGE, A CHANGE ALL OR NOTHING WILL WORK PROJECT!
-15. or earlier: get rid of all the configuration options, we use SSE and all modern stuff automatically!
+16. or earlier: get rid of all the configuration options, we use SSE and all modern stuff automatically!
-16. Turn on -Wall
+17. Turn on -Wall
-17. Sound sfx are not loaded (wav expected, ogg provided)
+18. Sound sfx are not loaded (wav expected, ogg provided)
-18. Fix portal rendering
+19. Fix portal rendering
-19. Check bvtree test, causes bad_alloc
-20. New bvtree as vector<node>, with each node is spheref and 3 indices (can be child0,1 or leaf data!)
-    Much faster and better for memory!

 Changes that have been started in code comparison: